 Finding himself in the past, Captain Comet had gone to Midwest City in hope of keeping the Plasmen from ever invading the little community.
 He was surprised to learn that not only had they not invaded, but they had never existed.

 “This is very odd.
 I apparently went back in time, but not to the time I remembered,” he mused.
 “I’m in some other dimension where the rules are different.
-They didn’t even know me in town, and I would have been reference librarian there only months before, as far as their time goes.
+They didn’t even know me in town, and I would have been reference librarian there not too many years ago, as far as their time goes.
 I’m in some alternate dimension, and that means, perhaps, anything goes!”